patooworld/vsixvhax/Configuration.md

 }
 ```

-Beware that display configurations specified in `"haxe.displayConfigurations"` should only contain arguments suitable for
+Beware that configurations specified in `"haxe.configurations"` should only contain arguments suitable for
 completion, such as `-cp`, `-lib`, `-D` and target output (`-js`, `-cpp`, etc.).
 This is particularly important when
 specifying an `.hxml` file for completion: make sure it doesn't contain `--next`, `--each` and other arguments
 not suitable for completion.

-#### Multiple Display Configurations
+#### Multiple Configurations

-Multiple display configurations are useful when working with a codebase that is meant
+Multiple configurations are useful when working with a codebase that is meant
 to be compiled for different Haxe targets, or with a different set of defines.
 If
-there is more than one configuration provided in the `"haxe.displayConfigurations"` setting,
+there is more than one configuration provided in the `"haxe.configurations"` setting,
-when a `.hx` file is open, a selection appears in the status bar allowing to switch current
+when a `.hx` file is open, a selection appears in the status bar allowing to switch the current
-display configuration:
+configuration:

 ![](images/configuration/configs.gif)